sonyaverma19/Illumio_Take_Home/README.md

 1. Testing the `get_tag` function to ensure it is correctly retrieves a tag for known and unknown entries.
 2. Testing the `output_tag_counts` function to confirm it correctly aggregates tag counts across the flow log in the specified format.
 3. Testing the `output_port_protocol_counts` function to confirm it correctly aggregates port and protocol combination counts across the flow log in the specified format.
+4. Testing the `generate_tag_counts` function to ensure it correctly generates a dictionary of tag counts from the processed flow log data.
+5. Testing the `generate_port_protocol_counts` function to verify it accurately creates a dictionary of port-protocol combination counts from the processed flow log data.
-4. Run using the python3 -m unittest command.
+6. Run using the python3 -m unittest command.

 ## Notes to the Reviewer
 While there may exist more time-efficient and space-efficient methods to implement this program, the primary focus was to establish a working program accompanied by a suite of tests.
 This approach ensures that the core functionalities are reliable and correct, providing a solid foundation upon which optimizations can be incrementally introduced.
 The current implementation prioritizes clarity and correctness, setting the stage for future refinements.

-I understand by reading line-by-line my program will scale well with the size of the file, but I also understand that there could be a bottleneck at the I/O read when it comes to unit testing.
-The sample flow log and lookup table are much smaller than the possible 10MB and 10000 mappings in the instructions, however the line-by-line file processing scales with file size and keeps the program's memory footprint relatively low so this program could theoretically be applied to a much larger sample flow log.
+I understand by reading line-by-line my program will scale well with the size of the file, but I also understand that there could be a bottleneck at the I/O read when it comes to unit testing since the entire file is read into memory.
+The sample flow log and lookup table are much smaller than the possible 10MB size and 10000 mappings, however the line-by-line file processing scales with file size and keeps the program's memory footprint relatively low.
+This program could theoretically be applied to a much larger sample flow log.
+Given more time, I would have liked to implement a more efficient method of reading the file such as by using batch processing or a pub/sub model with a message queue.

 I have chosen not to include a requirements.txt file because my program does not have any.
 I tested this by running pip3 freeze from within my virtual environment, and it did not output any requirements.
 I used a standard Python .gitignore template to prevent any unecessary files from clogging the repository.
 I also avoided using non-standard libraries for easier revision and running for the Illumio team.